 Fair value, as defined under ASC 820, is the price that we would receive upon selling an investment or pay to transfer a liability in an orderly transaction to a market participant in the principal or most advantageous market for the investment or liability.
 ASC 820 emphasizes that valuation techniques maximize the use of observable market inputs and minimize the use of unobservable inputs.
-Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability, including assumptions about risk.
-Inputs may be observable or unobservable.
-Observable inputs reflect the assumptions market participants would use in pricing an asset or liability based on the best information available to us on the reporting period date.
+Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability based on market data obtained from sources independent of us.
+Unobservable inputs reflect the assumptions market participants would use in pricing an asset or liability based on the best information available to us on the reporting period date.